 A description of the different election roles can be found below followed by frequently asked questions.

 To express an interest for any of the roles below, please complete the online form using the button below.
+It is important that you complete the online form, even if you have already completed a form for a previous election.
+Any missing or incorrect information may cause us to be unable to allocate you to a position or cause a delay to your payment after the election.
 Please note that expressing an interest does not guarantee a position, but we run a waiting list if we are oversubscribed.

 Polling Station Staff